 Does having an overactive thyroid put me at risk for developing COVID-19 or having a more severe reaction?
 As above, there is no indication that having an autoimmune thyroid disease such as Graves' disease increases the risk of getting the infection or resulting in a more severe course.
 Hyperthyroidism can put a strain on your body, however, so it is important to take your medication (Carbimazole or PTU) as prescribed and do the scheduled blood tests to ensure you are on the correct dose.

 Are there any shortages of Carbimazole?
-We have been notified that there are currently shortages of Carbimazole throughout Australia due to an issue with production.
-This is expected to be resolved by early May.
+There have been intermittent shortages of Carbimazole over the past few months throughout Australia due to an issue with production.
+This is expected to continue through to the end of the year.
 If you are having difficulty obtaining your prescription, please let Dr Gilbert know as she can prescribe another antithyroid medication until the Carbimazole becomes available.

 THYROID NODULES AND THYROID CANCER

 Is it safe to delay a biopsy of my thyroid nodule?
 Most thyroid nodules are benign (not cancerous), but some nodules of a certain size that also have suspicious features on ultrasound may be advised to undergo a biopsy.
 Even if the thyroid nodule is found to be cancerous, there is usually little risk in delaying surgery to have it removed.
 Thus, it would also be generally safe to delay biopsy of the nodule unless your clinician strongly advises that it be done urgently.